acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Truth to Power?
 Tue, 14 Feb 2017 13:24:33

-When you tell people what they want to hear, you don't have to be too careful about premises, facts, and conclusions. &rdquo;” Angelo M. Codevilla
+When you tell people what they want to hear, you don't have to be too careful about premises, facts, and conclusions.&mdash;Angelo M. Codevilla
 What do we call those people in a society who are licensed or allowed to use violence?
-No hints this time. <em>We call these the people in charge</em>. &rdquo;” William M. Briggs I found the Codevilla quote at Mike Flynn's <a href="http://tofspot.blogspot.com/2017/02/rule-of-law.html" target="_blank">The TOF Spot</a>, and the Briggs quote at this <a href="https://stream.org/really-climate-violence-campuses/" target="_blank">Stream page</a>.
+No hints this time. <em>We call these the people in charge</em>.&mdash;William M. Briggs I found the Codevilla quote at Mike Flynn's <a href="http://tofspot.blogspot.com/2017/02/rule-of-law.html" target="_blank">The TOF Spot</a>, and the Briggs quote at this <a href="https://stream.org/really-climate-violence-campuses/" target="_blank">Stream page</a>.
 2017-02-14 08:24:33
 2017-02-14 13:24:33